Shree Charani: Early and personal life

-Veerapunayunipalle mandal of Kadapa district.
-She became the first woman from the YSR-Kadapa district in Andhra Pradesh to be selected for the Indian cricket team at the age of 20.
+Veerapunayunipalle mandal of Kadapa district, Andhra Pradesh, India.
+She became the first woman from the YSR Kadapa district in Andhra Pradesh to be selected for the Indian cricket team at the age of 20.
 Her father pushed her into badminton, when she was in class six.
 Her father, Chandrasekhar Reddy, works in a minor position at the Rayalaseema Thermal Power Project.
 She also played kho-kho before entering into cricket.
 Her uncle, Kishore Kumar Reddy, supported her in training and taking to sport.
 Her biggest inspiration was Smriti Mandhana and Yuvraj Singh.
 She was handed debut WPL cap by Jess Jonassen and her first WPL wicket was Ellyse Perry.

 Domestic career

 In the third WPL auction in December 2024, Charani was purchased by the Delhi Capitals franchise for ₹ 55 lakh.
-In March 2025, she took a maiden five-wicket haul in first-class cricket against India B in Senior Women’s Multi-day Challenger Trophy at the Rajiv Gandhi Stadium in Dehradun.
+In March 2025, she took a maiden five-wicket haul in first-class cricket against India B in Senior Women's Multi-day Challenger Trophy at the Rajiv Gandhi Stadium in Dehradun.
 Charani plays domestic cricket for Andhra women's cricket team.